Lecturer in Child & Adolescent Mental Health

 - Choose either PG diploma or full MSc.

-- Opportunities for additional training/experience (e.g. Mental Health First Aid, Trauma in Schools, research projects with staff etc)
+- Opportunities for additional training/experience (e.g. seminars, learning events, training, research projects etc)

 - Diverse opportunities for future employment